growi-dev/blog_content/_drafts/What-Who-Why.md

 This blog is about writing software.
 It is about structuring and maintaining software.
 It is about software craftsmanship.
 It is about the difference between a programmer and a software designer.

 ## Who
-My name is Björn Großewinkelmann.
-You can call me growi
+My name is Björn Großewinkelmann, you can call me growi.
+I am a software developer who works manly on en

 ## Why
 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MzY1MzE5NCwxMjUxMTQxNDY3LDExMD
-E0NDUxMzQsLTE2ODk1ODQ0OTcsLTE3Mzc3MTI3NTEsLTU3NDY1
-MzY4LDE5MzY3NTU0NDksLTUwMDQ3NDIzNl19
+eyJoaXN0b3J5IjpbLTQxNzc1NzAyLDE5NjM2NTMxOTQsMTI1MT
+E0MTQ2NywxMTAxNDQ1MTM0LC0xNjg5NTg0NDk3LC0xNzM3NzEy
+NzUxLC01NzQ2NTM2OCwxOTM2NzU1NDQ5LC01MDA0NzQyMzZdfQ
+==
 -->